davidyaha/graphql-redis-subscriptions/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/davidyaha/graphql-redis-subscriptions.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.org/davidyaha/graphql-redis-subscriptions.svg?branch=master)](https://travis-ci.org/davidyaha/graphql-redis-subscriptions)

-This package implements the PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package and also the new AsyncIterator interface.
+This package implements the PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package and also the new AsyncIterable interface.
 It allows you to connect your subscriptions manger to a redis Pub Sub mechanism to support multiple subscription manager instances.

-## Using as AsyncIterator
+## Using as AsyncIterable

 Define your GraphQL schema with a `Subscription` type: